 6. Portable battery.
 For the wide-roaming podcast lover whose phone is always dying.

 7. Smart speaker.
 These come in many versions, such as the Amazon Echo, Google Home, Apple HomePod, or Sonos.
 This might be especially helpful for someone who does a lot with their hands, such as cooking or cleaning in the kitchen.
 My daughter Eliza uses a smart speaker to listen to podcasts while she works on the 1000-piece puzzles that she loves.

 8. Audible membership or iTunes gift card.
-Podcasts lovers also often love audio-books.
+Podcast lovers also often love audio books.
 This is especially true for people, like my sister, who have long commutes so churn through audio material quickly.

 9. iTunes or Spotify gift card.
 Audio people often listen to a lot of music—not true for me, as it happens—but it usually seems to be true.